 Departmental Distinction recognizes exceptional achievement within your Modern Languages, Literatures, and Cultures (MLLC) major(s).

-These honors are awarded at graduation, and—under the tutelage of our faculty members, Butler's Internship and Career Services (ICS), and the Engaged Learning Center (ELC) office, as well as participation in our FL 499, Senior Keystone and various Honors Thesis courses—they illustrate the depth of your liberal arts education on post-Commencement applications for grad schools and service organizations, as well as on résumés in the pursuit of professional or governmental employment.
+These honors are awarded at graduation, and—under the tutelage of our faculty members, Butler’s Career and Professional Success office (CaPS), and the Engaged Learning Center (ELC), as well as participation in our FL 499, Senior Keystone and various Honors Thesis courses—they illustrate the depth of your liberal arts education on post-Commencement applications for grad schools and service organizations, as well as on résumés in the pursuit of professional or governmental employment.

 Honors Levels Obtainable